andodaryl/EtchPad/README.md

   * [See screenshot](./assets/testing/responsive.png).
 * User Stories: As a user of this website, I want to...
   * Feel that the website is secure for use without worry of privacy infringement or data loss.
-    * The website is served via https meaning it is secure.
+    (i) The website is served via https meaning it is secure.
-    * The privacy policy page tells me that the website respects my privacy rights.
+    (ii) The privacy policy page tells me that the website respects my privacy rights.
   * Easily navigate and interact with features for an enjoyable experience.
-    * The navigation is easily accessible at the top of the screen as I scroll.
+    (i) The navigation is easily accessible at the top of the screen as I scroll.
-    * It is clear to see what buttons are clickable  and if I have clicked links thanks to appropriate color schemes and text underlining.
+    (ii) It is clear to see what buttons are clickable  and if I have clicked links thanks to appropriate color schemes and text underlining.
   * See how the product works, its quality, and when it’s going to be available to help influence reason for purchasing.
-    * The home page clearly described the benefits of the product.
+    (i) The home page clearly described the benefits of the product.
-    * There is a pre-order page to help inform me when the product is available.
+    (ii) There is a pre-order page to help inform me when the product is available.
   * Feel that the business is credible to ensure a positive purchasing experience.
-    * The about us page shows me who is behind this website.
+    (i) The about us page shows me who is behind this website.
-    * At the footer is the company address and registration number which adds to the legitimacy of the business.
+    (ii) At the footer is the company address and registration number which adds to the legitimacy of the business.
   * Be able to contact the business for inquiries and sales support.
-    * The company address available allows me to write the company directly.
+    (i) The company address available allows me to write the company directly.
-    * There is also an email shown in the footer section.
+    (ii) There is also an email shown in the footer section.
-    * Additionally, in the pre-order page is a section through which I am invited to provide additional comments for the team to consider.
+    (iii) Additionally, in the pre-order page is a section through which I am invited to provide additional comments for the team to consider.
   * Know the story behind the product to further influence buying decisions.
-    * The about us page describes the story behind the product.
+    (i) The about us page describes the story behind the product.
-    * The homepage shows real people using the product.
+    (ii) The homepage shows real people using the product.
 * Process

 Bugs